-PSA provided MEP engineering for the refurbishment of Ancora House at the Countess of Chester Hospital site to create a specialist day hospital for young people with eating disorders.
-The Cheshire and Merseyside Adolescent Eating Disorder Service supports people to remain well in the community without hospital admission.
-Working with a tight budget, we carried out extensive value engineering to deliver a compliant design that met mental health facility requirements.
-The project included anti-ligature fittings and anti-tamper fixtures throughout, with careful specification to prevent self-harm whilst maintaining a welcoming environment.
+PSA provided specialist healthcare MEP engineering for a hospital refurbishment.
+Ancora House at the Countess of Chester Hospital required a day hospital for young people with eating disorders.
+Cheshire and Merseyside Adolescent Eating Disorder Service supports people to remain well in the community without hospital admission.
+Working with a tight budget, PSA carried out extensive value engineering to deliver a compliant design that met mental health facility requirements.
+Included in the project, anti-ligature fittings and anti-tamper fixtures throughout, with careful specification to prevent self-harm whilst maintaining a welcoming environment.
 We worked closely with Gilling Dod Architects, JFW Construction, and GR Bradshaw to deliver the refurbishment within the operational hospital site.

 CLIENT: Cheshire & Wirral Partnership NHS Trust